caiettia/Thesis-Project/README.md

 ## Ridge
 Ridge regularization, referred to as L2, is a form of regularization that combats some of the shortcomings of Ordinary Least Squares (OLS) by controlling for the size of each estimator.
 Ridge allows us to particularly combat multi-collinearity.
-This is done through the minimization function:
+This is done through minimizing the function:

 ![ridge_eqn](https://raw.githubusercontent.com/caiettia/Thesis-Project/main/project2/ridge_eqn.gif)